 The Slow Food movement wouldn’t be possible without good farming.
 Fortunately, there are many committed farmers, allowing the slow food movement to thrive.
 No matter how much effort chefs exert to prepare good food, if they don’t have access to fresh and local ingredients, it will all be for naught, and locals know this.
 It is with their combined passion and drive that they’re able to preserve their local cuisine.
-The next generations to come, as well as the rest of the world, is going to regard Piedmont as the gourmet capital because of this.
+The next generations to come, as well as the rest of the world, are going to regard Piedmont as the gourmet capital because of this.

 Responsible and organic farming has made Piedmont the ultimate hub for Slow Food.
-Great wine, gourmet food, delectable cheeses, and world class white truffles are all thanks to committed farmers and locals.
+Great wine, gourmet food, delectable cheeses, and world-class white truffles are all thanks to committed farmers and locals.